 This article will provide you with everything you need to know if you are driving in Holland.
 We did this when we stayed at Beekse Bergen which is just over the Belgium border into Holland.
-It was honestly our easiest holiday abroad to date and much easier than flying with children.
+It was honestly our easiest holiday abroad to date and much easier than flying with children, I can see why people choose to campervan through Europe rather than flying.
 You might find it interesting to take a look at our Safari Park Accommodation Review where we stayed, or I can also advice on other places to stay in Holland too.
 All of which are extremely child friendly.
 Even Amsterdam is a great for a family.

 Holland is a great place to go on holiday because it is within easy driving distance of the UK.
 You can either catch a ferry from Dover and drive up which takes around 4.5 hours total, or from The Hook and you can be in the country after a 6 hour ferry ride – usually overnight which could be fun.
 Either way, you will have your car with you to explore the country as there are some great days out to do.